 Trailheads: Toby Creek FSR (Invermere) and Argenta Road (Argenta) Distance, one way: 70.4km Elevation: +1896m (East to West) or +2331 (West to East) Season: mid-July to late September Difficulty: Challenging

 The trail to Silver Spray Cabin just goes up and up and up.
 Up through the forest, up along Silver Spray Creek, up around Clover Basin.
 The reward is an alpine cabin situated in a beautiful basin of lakes and meadows and peaks.

 Trailhead: Woodbury-Fletcher FSR Distance, round trip: 14.4km Elevation: +1072m Season: mid-July to late September Difficulty: Difficult

-The Fry Creek Canyon Trail has suffered from recent mudslides along the canyon wall, significantly shortening the route during spring run-off.
+The Fry Creek Canyon Trail has suffered from recent mudslides and wildfires, significantly shortening the route with the canyon trail closed.
 But it’s still a worthwhile destination if you’re already visiting the north end of Kootenay Lake!